aaron-c-jones/tahamonfared.github.io/_posts/2016-12-29-Classification.md

 | 32  |  24.320626| Y3             |            0.0000018|    \*        |
 | 33  |  47.134008| 1              |            1.0000000|              |

 The best model here, shows we need only two variables.
 Y1 and Y2.
 So we wouldn't have any plotting issues!
-If there were more than two then we would have needed to map our boundary on several plots, consisting of plains made by such variables or we could have done it on the first 2 PCs.
+If there were more than two, then we would have required mapping our boundary on several plots, consisting of plains made by such variables or we could have done it on the first 2 PCs.

 ``` r
 model<-glm(data=train,type~Y1+Y2,family=binomial("logit"))